 To make direct comparisons of genetic associations among subpopulations, which have different segregating SNPs, we summarized the 6,045 univariate GWAS associations into 3,123 20kb regions, for genetic effects at all gardens (nregions = 463), north gardens (nregions=2,551), and Texas gardens (nregions=420).
 20kb represents the inflection point where linkage disequilibrium decay flattens in this species (Lovell et al., 202X).
 In nine single-subpopulation GWAS that had associations above a 10% FDR, 22 20kb regions had associations in three or more GWAS (Figure 2), and 369 had associations in two or more GWAS.
 These regions in particular may underlie consistent genetic effects detectable across the species’ natural range.
 In all but one comparison, 20kb windows did not overlap significantly for the same phenotypes and gardens across subpopulations (8 of 9 p-values > 0.085).
 The one exception was the daylength phenotype in the north, where 39 20kb regions were common associations across subpopulations (p = 0.00688).
-Within subpopulations but across the North and Texas garden subsets, only the Gulf subpopulation had significant overlap in 20kb windows, for daylength (p 0.0078), though these overlaps were still quite rare (8 windows, <3.5% of 20kb windows).
+Within subpopulations but across the North and Texas garden subsets, only the Gulf subpopulation had significant overlap in 20kb windows, for daylength (p = 0.0078), though these overlaps were still quite rare (8 windows, <3.5% of 20kb windows).
 The remaining >96% of 20kb windows in the Gulf subpopulation and all 20kb windows in the Midwest subpopulation were exhibiting GxE at the continental scale, in that these windows significantly affected flowering only at one of two non-overlapping sets of gardens.

 Our associations captured a considerable set of non-overlapping genomic regions.
 To validate these associations, we next determined if homologs from rice or A. thaliana with functionally validated roles in flowering (1599 genes, Supp.
 Table X; Bouche et al., 2015; Yao et al., 2017) were overrepresented in our genetic associations.
 Across all 3,123 20kb regions, at all gardens, and in the north gardens, flowering homologs were significantly enriched (OR 1.57, 1.80, 1.65; p-values 6.3e-05, 0.027, 4.8e-05).
 These enrichments increased as we increased the stringency of the FDR adjustment, providing further support for the likely functional roles of these genomic regions in flowering timing in this species.
 Figure 2.
 Combined Manhattan plots displaying associations above a 10% FDR for 18 combinations of subpopulation, site subset, and weather-derived flowering phenotype.
 Black vertical lines represent 20kb regions with associations above a 10% FDR for five or more of these 18 GWAS.
 Colored boxes indicate significant QTL intervals in the fourway cross (with less than a 1.5 LOD drop, see also figure …X).
 Dashed horizontal line represents the Bonferroni threshold.

-Confirmation of genetic effects using a fourway cross
+Confirmation of genetic effects using a four-way cross

 To confirm candidate genomic regions and allelic effects underlying the flowering responses in the Gulf and Midwest subpopulations, we analyzed flowering in an F2 cross between four individuals, two Midwest and two Gulf individuals.
 The parents of this cross were DAC, an early flowering Midwest individual, VS16, a late flowering Midwest individual, AP13, an early flowering Gulf individual, and WBC, a late flowering Gulf individual (Supplementary Figure X).
-We made F1 crosses of the two early flowering individuals, AP13xDAC, and the two late flowering individuals, WBCxVS16.
-We then clonally propagated and planted the four parents, the two F1 individuals (AP13xDAC, and VS16xWBC), and 801 F2 individuals at eight field sites, then recorded greenup and flowering date for the 2019 season.
+We made F1 crosses of the two early flowering genotypes, AP13xDAC, and the two late flowering genotypes, WBCxVS16.
+We then clonally propagated and planted the four parents, the two F1 genotypes (AP13xDAC, and VS16xWBC), and 801 F2 genotypes at eight field sites, then recorded greenup and flowering date for the 2019 season.